There’s nothing harmful about bottled water right? It’s just so innocent. Well, think again.

 • Bottled water is subject to fewer health regulations than tap water.
 In 2006, Fiji Water ran ads bragging that their product doesn’t come from Cleveland, only to have tests show a glass of Fiji water is lower quality than Cleveland tap.
 Oops!

 • Up to 40 percent of bottled water is filtered tap water.
-In other words, if you’re concerned about what’s in your tap water, just cut out the middleman and buy a home water filter and learn how to remove fluoride.
+In other words, if you’re concerned about what’s in your tap water, just cut out the middleman, buy a home water filter and learn how to remove fluoride.
 This is, of course quite a leap but it can be done.

 • Each year, according to the Pacific Institute’s Peter Gleick, making the plastic water bottles used in the U.S. takes enough oil and energy to fuel a million cars.
 And that doesn’t even include the fuel required to ship, fly or truck water across continents and state lines.